danielgboyce/danielgboyce.github.io/data.md

 permalink: /data/code/
 ---

-Making scientific data available ensures that research is fully reproducible, assists other researchers in conducting their investigations, and increases the pace of scientific discovery.
-In support of this view, most of the data sets generated in my research and the publications from which they originate may be found below.
+Most of the data sets generated in my research and the publications from which they originate may be found below.

 **Boyce DG**, Frank KT, Worm B, Leggett WL.
 2015.
 Spatial patterns and predictors of trophic control in marine ecosystems. *Ecology Letters*. [(Data)][chl2012]